 The map features area of key interest such as Rainbow Point, Ruby’s Inn and Natural Bridge.

-Possibly the most popular trail in Bryce Canyon, the hike begins at Sunset point and makes its way down the canyon.
+Possibly the most popular of all the Bryce Canyon hikes, the Navajo Loop Trail begins at Sunset point and makes its way down the canyon.

 You will pass through narrow corridors, and the Silent City (a huge number of hoodoos and spires) before reaching the Queen’s Garden intersection.
 Note that the hike includes a steep climb down, and then back up the canyon.

 If you feel the Navajo Loop is too short, you can easily connect it to the Queen’s Garden for a longer, more varied loop.
 You can also connect the Peek-a-boo loop and both these trials will give you a 6.3 mile figure eight loop.

 Sunset campground is closest.
 However, you can also find accommodation in the North Campground and the Bryce Lodge.

 Watch Pause the Moment’s video on Bryce Canyon to get a really good idea of the trail and the awesome views you can expect.

 The Queen's Garden Trail is also a very popular choice among the various Bryce Canyon hikes.
 This trail is the easiest of the hikes that enter the canyon from the rim.